 Today is a long travel day.
 We set out early for the journey to Isalo National Park.
-Along the way we enjoy a visit and hike in Anjaha Park.
-Anjaha Park not only offers incredible scenery, but is also known for being a great location to view ring-tailed lemurs.
-After a picnic lunch we continue our drive and leave the lush highlands and drive down to a desert-like environment in the south-west, with land becoming progressively drier and more parched.
+Along the way we enjoy a visit and hike in Anja Park.
+Anja Park not only offers incredible scenery, but is also known for being a great location to view ring-tailed lemurs.
+After a picnic lunch we continue our drive and leave the lush highlands and drive down to a desert-like environment in the south-west.
 In the heart of this semi-desert lies the magnificent Isalo Massif with its stark beauty.
 This stunning park is home for the next 2 nights.

 Day 8: Isalo National Park

-The morning is spent in Isalo National Park, which encompasses the wildly eroded Jurassic sandstone massif.
-The park is characterized by alternating flat grassy plains and sandstone ridges dotted with palm trees and pachypodiums, commonly known as "elephant's foot".
+Today we enjoy our time hiking and exploring Isalo National Park.
+The park encompasses the wildly eroded Jurassic sandstone massif and is characterized by alternating flat grassy plains and sandstone ridges dotted with palm trees and pachypodiums, commonly known as "elephant's foot".
 The landscape has been sculpted by wind and water into fanciful hoodoos that appear to have eyes, ears, noses and beaks.

 Day 9: To Tulear

-Day 11: Fly to Fort Dauphin, to Berenty Reserve
+Day 10: Fly to Fort Dauphin, Nahampoana Reserve

-This morning we return to the airport and fly to the beautiful town of Fort Dauphin set amidst windswept green hills, blue seas and fine beaches, we transfer to Berenty Reserve.
+This morning we leave early for our flight to the beautiful town of Fort Dauphin set amidst windswept green hills, blue seas and fine beaches.

 Days 11 - 12: Berenty Reserve - Madagascar's Premier Reserve!